abi-am/omicss-25/Group projects/GP2/README.md

 ## 8/18/2025 - 12PM-1PM
 ### TRV analysis on pre-generated table: between dataset comparisons [Tatevik]
+Compare TRV percentages between healthy and cancer samples across multiple datasets, after checking that no significant batch effect is detected among healthy samples from different datasets.
+Use the same filtered TRV list obtained from the previous filtering step.

+Group:
+- All healthy samples together, regardless of dataset.
+- Cancer samples by cancer (or other disease) type, combining samples from all datasets for each type.

+For each cancer (or other disease) type:
+- Perform non-parametric Mann–Whitney U tests comparing percentages of filtered TRVs in that cancer type group vs healthy group, correct for multiple testing with FDR.
+Consider excluding the canonical variant from this analysis. (*Maybe provide already prepared df ?*)
+- Prepare visualisations (e.g. boxplot, heatmap, scatter plot) as performed during the R plotting practice session.
+Note, you can use Python as well.

 ### TRV analysis on pre-generated table: cluster samples by TRV abundance [Tatevik]

 ## 8/18/2025 - 4PM-5PM
 ### Journal club